 There are plenty of cuts that can be transformed into tender, delicious feasts with just a few minutes spent working them over with a meat tenderizer.
 The problem is, these cheaper cuts are so tough that they require significantly more cooking time to get the job done — and because there’s no guarantee you’ll have an accurate idea of how long it will take, an entire meal can be ruined as a result.

 Tenderizing meat ahead of time solves this problem entirely.
-In fact, you could even buy the cheaper cuts and tenderize them at home without any additional cost whatsoever — if you have a meat tenderizer or two on hand, that is.
-The same holds true for preparing larger quantities of meat, such as for a party or large family gathering.
+You could even buy the cheaper cuts and tenderize them at home without any additional cost whatsoever — if you have a meat tenderizer or two on hand, that is.
+The same holds for preparing larger quantities of meat, such as for a party or large family gathering.

 Types of Meat Tenderizers